khupatel/insectbite-classifier/README.md

   DenseNet.py – Trains the model on the insect bite dataset.
   DenseNet_finetuned.py – Improves the model by transferring knowledge from a DDI dataset before training on the insect bite dataset.
   DenseNet_add.py – Implements task arithmetic by adding non-output weights from DDI and insect models to enhance insect bite classification performance.

+  To run the models, please modify the file paths to the datasets in the code to reflect your system.